dimma111/spacex/README.md

+# SpaceX
-React project with SpaceX API
+React + MobX project with use SpaceX API